|<< Previous 1... 11 12 13 15 Next >>|

 How YAHWEH and the Decad determine the geometrical composition of the Polyhedral Tree of Life

-Disdyakis triacontahedron: Number of vertices = 62 (60 surrounding an axis that comprises three corners & two sides); number of edges = 180; number of trIangular faces = 120,
+Disdyakis triacontahedron: Number of vertices = 62 (60 surrounding an axis that comprises three corner points & two sides); number of edges = 180; number of trIangular faces = 120,

 the following table lists the corners, sides & triangles making up the two polyhedra: